 Crates: crates are simple wooden boxes that have to be pried open and nailed shut (chest-1).
 They are used to hold all sorts of dry supplies for an expedition or band.
 They are never trapped or locked.
 Count as "big" for encumbrance.
-Each crate gets 1 roll on the crate table below for contents.

 Sacks: a leather or canvas bag used to carry manageable amounts of supplies.
 They are never locked or trapped, although they might contain hazardous materials.
 Their encumbrance is usually 1 item.
-Each gets 1 roll on the sacks contents table below.

 Barrels/Casks: 50 or 10 gallon containers that are used to hold liquid and bulk items like flour or food for an expedition.
 They can be simply pried open with no check made.
 They are never trapped or locked.
 Barrels count as "too big" and casks as "big" for encumbrance.
-Each gets 1 gets 1 roll on the Barrel table below for contents.